kriten-io/kriten-charts/README.md

 --create-namespace
 ```

 For simple examples refer to the following repo: https://github.com/kriten-io/kriten-examples.

+Kriten's documentation can be found at that location: https://github.com/kriten-io/kriten-docs

 ### Helm install

-The Chart can be installed by cloning the Helm Chart from GitHub: https://github.com/evolvere-tech/kriten-charts
+The Chart can be installed by cloning the Helm Chart from GitHub: https://github.com/kriten-io/kriten-charts

 Kriten can be installed with integrated PostgreSQL database (recommended for Dev and UAT environments) or with external PostgreSQL database (recommended for production use).